laja2909/dp/README.md

 ### Steps

+#### set

 #### initialise resources
+- run setup.ps1 (if in windows)
+---run terraform
+---copy ssh keys to local
+---create project folder
+---clone repo in hetzner
+---create ssh keys there

 - push your dev branch to github and merge into main.
 This should trigger terraform cloud run that initialises resources:
 1. hetzner server with:
 - firewall configs so that your local computer has ssh access to it, see docs of remote access [here](docs/systems/hetzner/remote_connection_hetzner.md)